5argon/Minefield/README.md

 Navigation is available from `static` class entry point `Beacon.___`, which all of them require an `enum` as its argument, this `enum` must be on a beacon of type `NavigationBeacon<>`.

 You may not have to assert anything at all to test navigation.
-If it doesn't throw any error then the test had already helped you.
+If it doesn't throw any error, then the test had already helped you.

 This is an example of tests of my title scene.
 Started normally you could click on an `EventTrigger` "Touch to start" text to go to the next scene, and if the `static` contains an instruction to skip you are immediately skipped to the next scene (with some special transition that's not exactly the same as clicking "Touch to start".